Ven, Devórame Otra Vez

 "Ven, devórame otra vez (Come, Devour Me Again) is the lead single from Lalo Rodríguez's album, Un nuevo despertar.
 The song with lyrics by Dominican songwriter Palmer Hernández is noted for its sexual content at the time of the salsa romantica era.
 The song reached number ten on the Billboard Hot Latin Tracks chart.
 At the first Premio Lo Nuestro awards in 1989, the song was awarded "Tropical Song of the Year".
 It was listed on Billboard's "15 Best Salsa Songs Ever" in 2018.

 Chart performance

 Azúcar Moreno version

 In 1990, Spanish female-duo, Azúcar Moreno covered the song from their album, Bandido.
-This version peaked at No. 9 on the Hot Latin Tracks chart.
+This version peaked at No. 9 on the Hot Latin Tracks chart in September 1990.

 Chart performance

 Charlie Cruz version

 In 2004, Charlie Cruz covered "Ven, devórame otra vez" on his album, Como nunca.
 This version peaked at No. 10 on the Latin Tropical Airplay chart.

+Shakira and Jonathan Enrique version

+In August 2023, Shakira and Jonathan Enrique covered a one-minute excerpt of "Ven Devórame Otra Vez" for a Sabritas potato chips commercial.
+The commercial features Shakira singing the duet with an animated sandwich voiced by Enrique.
+In October 2023, the song was made available on streaming platforms.